splunk/public-o11y-docs/apm/span-tags/cmms.rst

 * (Optional) If you are unfamiliar with Monitoring Metric Sets and Troubleshooting Metric Sets, see:  :ref:`apm-metricsets`.

-* (Optional) Review :ref:`metrics-dimensions-mts` for an overview of the concepts make up MetricSets.
+* (Optional) Review :ref:`metrics-dimensions-mts` for an overview of the concepts that make up MetricSets.

 How to generate a Monitoring MetricSet with a custom dimension